juaml/beautiful-jekyll/currentjobs.md

 -	*Role*: design, develop and deploy high quality cross-cutting research software ecosystem with a particular focus on data handling and machine learning
 -	*Starting*: February 2021 (negotiable)
 -	*Place*: Forschungszentrum Jülich (FZJ) with offices available in Jülich and Düsseldorf
+- *Salary*: According to the German public tariff (TVöD), E13 (master's/PhD) with step as per experience

 *Your responsibilities*
 -	design, develop and deploy data management, analysis and machine learning tools as a software ecosystem in collaboration with experts